top of page

 But do bear in mind, the kettlebell is a functional fitness tool that’s designed for high-volume training.
 Classic Girevoy Sports competitions involve 10-minute AMRAPs (as many reps as possible) and 30-minute biathlons.

-Consequently, it’s rare to find a kettlebell that weighs more than 32kgs (2 poods), this being the maximum competition weight.
+Consequently, it’s rare to find a kettlebell that weighs more than 32kgs (two poods), this being the maximum competition weight.
 Thus, those that want to build big muscles will be limited by the restriction of kettlebell resistance options.

 Related: Build muscle with this Full-Body Kettlebell Workout